 You May Also Like: So You Want to Start a Blog

-Nonetheless, millennial mom blogs aren’t very popular in the Caribbean blogger sphere.
-In fact, for the last six months since positioning the blog distinctly as a Millennial Motherhood and Lifestyle Blog, the demographic of the blog and my Instagram has shifted considerably.
+Nonetheless, a millennial mom blog isn’t very popular in the Caribbean blogger spheres.
+In fact, for the last six months since positioning the blog distinctly as a Millennial Mom Blog, the demographic of the blog and my Instagram has shifted considerably.
 Top reach(‘000s) each months are countries are now Jamaica (my own country), USA, Canada and the United Kingdom.

 To Wrap Up

 I recognise that this isn’t an overnight undertaking, but it’s worth it to me to give this a good strong go.
+I’m already six months in.
 My blog is still a baby being nurtured, just in a different growth phase.
 There’s lots more to come, and as usual, I’m going to taking you along behind the scenes as well.